 Proposed Change:

 2.4.2.2.
 Counting Windows.
 All counting slots at Lower Monumental Dam are fixed at a width of 19”.
 All equipment should be maintained and in good condition.
 The counting window and backboard should be cleaned as needed to maintain good visibility.
+The picketed leads shall be removed when fish counting is not occurring.

 Comments: